dotnet/roslynator/docs/HowToCustomizeAnalyzers.md

 ## Step-by-Step Tutorial

-1. Create your own ruleset file (skip this step if you already have one):
+### 1) Create your own ruleset file

+* Skip this step if you already have one
 * Go to Solution Explorer - Solution - Project - References - Analyzers - Open Active Rule Set.
+* Modify rule set.
 * Save rule set (this will create a new file **ProjectName.ruleset** in your project folder.
 * Move ruleset file to a solution root folder (or any other location).

 ![Rule Set Editor](/images/RuleSetEditor.png)

+### 2) Modify ruleset file manually

-2. Open ruleset file in text editor
+* Open ruleset file in text editor.
 * Change its name (rule set is represented in the IDE by its name).
-   * Clear existing rules (optional).

-3. Attach rule set to your project(s)
+### 3) Attach rule set to project(s)

 * Go to Main Menu - Analysis - Configure Code Analysis - For Solution
 * Change rule set for each project.
 * Change configuration and repeat previous step (optional).

 ![Configure Code Analysis for Solution](/images/ConfigureCodeAnalysisForSolution.png)